MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Team-Attack-And-Defense/content.md

         This data must be output to the terminal.
         """

+    def update_kills(self):
+        """
+        This method should update each hero when there is a team kill.
+        """
 ```

 We have a way now for our teams to attack and defend.
 We just need a way to manage the battle.